AndrewGreen/pescadormvp/README.md

 $ mvn clean install

+GWT-based tests are configured to run in HtmlUnit.
+To run in a real browser, change the mode parameter in the gwt-maven-plugin configuration section of in example/jsonp/pom.xml.

+To generate a Maven site at target/staging/index.html, complete with javadocs and surefire test reports, run:

+$ mvn site site:stage

 To start up the development mode server for the example app, go to the examples/jsonp directory and run:

 $ mvn gwt:run

-To create javadoc and test reports for the example/jsonp project, go to that directory and run [TODO: fix, update this]:

-$ mvn gwt:test site

-The generated site will be at example/jsonp/target/site/project-info.html.

-Alternately, to just perform tests and generate the test report, again from the example/jsonp directory, run:

-$ mvn -DtestTimeOut=120 gwt:test surefire-report:report

-Notes:
-- gwt:test doesn't work immediately after a mvn clean has been run. mvn install must have been called first.
-- surefire-report:report doesn't generate the CSS needed for a decent report;
-  site:site has to be run first.
-- The option -DtestTimeOut=120 allows for a longer timeout for the dedicated JVM used for tests requiring full GWT/browser context.

-GWT-based tests are configured to run in HtmlUnit.
-To run in a real browser, change the gwt.test.mode property in example/jsonp/pom.xml.

 ## Eclipse